The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 The idea is…

-“the more keywords I have, the more leads I’ll get.”
+The more keywords I have, the more leads I’ll get.

 But this is a big problem for a few reasons:

-- Running keywords carries risk.
+1. Running keywords carries risk.
 Any keyword you run can overspend, cause you to hit your budget cap, and prevent you from getting leads from your other keywords.

-- Keywords that get low Quality Scores can weigh down your account and cause you to pay more…and it’s very hard to monitor the quality scores of thousands of keywords at once.
+2. Keywords that get low Quality Scores can weigh down your account and cause you to pay more…and it’s very hard to monitor the quality scores of thousands of keywords at once.

-- Huge numbers of keywords are really hard to manage, so very large campaigns tend to overspend and underperform.
+3. Huge numbers of keywords are really hard to manage, so very large campaigns tend to overspend and underperform.

-- Simply slapping together a big list of keywords and running them all is a recipe for disaster.
+4. Simply slapping together a big list of keywords and running them all is a recipe for disaster.

 Even if you got a huge keyword list, take that list and distill it down.

-Instead, we wanted to select just the best keywords…the ones most likely to get profitable motivated seller leads.
+Instead, we wanted to select the best keywords…the ones most likely to get profitable motivated seller leads.

-To do this we focused on a few key metrics:
+To do this, we focused on a few key metrics:

 Click Through Rate (CTR) – The percentage of folks that clicked on the ad after seeing it.

-Number of conversions (Conv) – The number of leads a keyword generates.
+The number of conversions (Conv) – The number of leads a keyword generates.

-Why didn’t they look at conversion rate?
+Why didn’t they look at the conversion rate?

-Conversion rate can be slightly misleading.
+The conversion rate can be slightly misleading.
 If a keyword only gets a single click, and that click turns into a lead, that keyword’s conversion rate is 100%.

 While that’s awesome, it means that keywords with smaller audiences tend to get skewed conversion rates, both good and bad, and don’t tell us a whole lot about the real value of the keyword.